marmelab/react-admin/docs/CheckForApplicationUpdate.md

 );
 ```

+If you want to customize the behavior when a new version is available, checkout the [`onNewVersionAvailable` section](#onnewversionavailable).
 If you just want to customize the notification texts, including the button, check out the [Internationalization section](#internationalization).

 ## `url`